-The camp’s menu is constructed around fine italian dining.
-The vegetables and herbs are freshly grown, and the impact on the sensitive eco system is minimal.
-Only the freshest inredients are used, and where possible are sourced directly from the communities.
+The camp’s menu is constructed around fine Italian dining.
+The vegetables and herbs are grown locally, and the impact on the sensitive ecosystem is minimal.
+Only the freshest ingredients are used, and where possible are sourced directly from the communities.

 - Game drives